manuGil/online-core/docs/source/databases.rst

    Connectivity issues between lines.
 The case of undershooting.

-To ensure that line segments get connected while digitising, we have to set a snapping tolerance, which tells the GIS software to connect lines that are within certain distance automatically.
+To ensure `Topology consistency`_ between geogmetries, e.g., that line segments get properly connected while digitising, we have to set a snapping tolerance, which tells the GIS software to connect lines that are within certain distance automatically.
 Otherwise, it will be challenging to ensure that our lines are connected.

-.. admonition:: LTB

-   Learn about:
-   `Topology`_.
-   `Topology`_.
-   `Topological data model`_.
-   `Topological relationship`_.

 Task 2.3
     In QGIS, go to Project > Snapping Options and enable Snapping mode.
 Enter a tolerance of 20px for every layer of lines that you may have.
 Refer to ‘Topological editing’

-    *For this task, you may want to watch this video tutorial.*
+    *For this task, you may want to watch this* `video tutorial <https://player.vimeo.com/external/316725579.hd.mp4?s=191d661ef5758730a50d4a5a2a6567fa2f70d148&profile_id=175>`_ :

     .. raw:: html